World Vegetarian Day 2025: Benefits, History & Recipes

 Meal Prep in 60 Minutes (Makes the Week Easier)

-- Cook 1 big pot of rice/quinoa (3–4 days worth)
+- Cook one big pot of rice or quinoa for 3 to 4 days

 Simple Grocery List (US-Friendly)